 In Specialization Practicum, you will spend an additional 160 hours in clinical training, practicing the techniques and treatment protocols of your chosen specialization.
-Specialization practicum hours can be completed through training under a preceptor, in Doctoral Grand Rounds, with Five Branches faculty, in a China externship, or in independent study.
-Specific details and restrictions are outlined in the Specialty Practicum section of the program catalog.
+Specialization practicum hours can be completed through training under a preceptor, in Doctoral Grand details and restrictions are outlined in the Specialty Practicum section of the program catalog.